garrandall/popular-music-data/tracks/hang-on-sloopy-rick-derringer.md

 And everybody, yeah, tries to put my Sloopy down Sloopy I don't care what your daddy do...
 Cause you know Sloopy, girl, I'm in love with you
-And so I say now...
+And so I say now

 Hang on Sloopy, Sloopy hang on!
 Hang on Sloopy, Sloopy hang on!